-All together almost 400 boxes, and bags were collected, with goods equating to approximately £8,000 being hand delivered to the very grateful team at Unseen on Friday the 16th February.
+All together almost 400 boxes, and bags were collected, with goods equating to approximately £8,000 being hand delivered to the very grateful team at Unseen.

 Hannah Young, Head of Fundraising, said; “We cannot believe the generosity and kindness of everyone at PMP.
 In just a couple of weeks you have collected enough packs to last our safe houses over 4 years!

 “From the bottom of our hearts thank you so much.
 These gifts will ensure survivors of slavery are welcomed into freedom and can begin their new life”.

 There are predicted to be over 13,000 cases of modern slavery in the UK however, more recent reports suggest 20 times that volume.
 In 2018 PMP are partnering with Unseen to help educate the public, support the survivors and eradicate all cases of modern slavery in the UK.